 The Petrophysics Summer Schools have been hosted in the School of Geography, Geology & the Environment at the University of Leicester, UK.
 The UK IODP and European Petrophysics Consortium, together with their collaborators have offered this unique training opportunity for a summer school through the provision of technical and scientific expertise in the fields of downhole logging and core petrophysics.
 The majority of the workshop takes place on the main campus of the University of Leicester.
 There is also a local, off-site component.

 On the first the day there is typically a mini-conference during which participants present their work in short presentations and a poster session.

 - Nearest airport East Midlands, (53 minute bus transfer to Leicester).

 - Good train links ~1-1.5 hrs to London (including all airports) and other major UK cities.

-> - An icebreaker event will be held on the evening of 30 June 2018, marking the start of the school.
+- An icebreaker event typically marks the start of the school.

-> - The 2018 course fee will include: all teaching-related activities and materials; coffee breaks; icebreaker event; and conference dinner.
+- The course fee includes: all teaching-related activities and materials; coffee breaks; icebreaker event; and conference dinner.

-> - The course fee does not include: travel; meals; or accommodation.
+- The course fee does not include: travel; meals; or accommodation.